- Undergraduate Math Courses

 Early admission to a graduate program serves a useful purpose for the exceptional student who virtually completes an undergraduate program in three or three and one-half years with an outstanding record and who, in the judgment of both graduate and undergraduate faculty is ready to enter a graduate program.
 Evaluation of the quality of students granted early admission must, of course, be based upon several admission criteria including breadth of program, course grades, commitment to the field, degree of motivation, academic ability, and other factors regularly considered by a graduate admissions committee.
 The decision of both faculties will provide the student an opportunity to accelerate progress and to gain more intensive knowledge of a discipline at a pace uniquely appropriate to the individual.

 CUGS students enrolled in both the Undergraduate and Graduate School will generally be assessed graduate tuition and fees, though occasionally undergraduate tuition and fees are higher and in this case the higher tuition rate would apply.
 The full time graduate tuition rate, per term, for the 2015-2016 academic year is $10,319 for a resident and $20,844 for a non-resident.
 Additionally, participation in CUGS may impact your eligibility for graduate school funding opportunities.

 A maximum of 12 graduate credit hours earned in courses elected to the Concurrent Undergraduate/Graduate Study (CUGS) early admissions program can count toward both the bachelor and the graduate degrees.
 These courses can count for both programs ONLY AFTER the student has been admitted to the CUGS program.
 This rule is not retroactive.

 The Mathematics Master’s program requires completion of 24 credit hours of course work.
-Learn more about Master’s requirements.

-Conditions for Early Admissions
+Conditions for Early Admission